-Urinary tract infections happen when bacteria grow in part of your urinary system, and are extremely common: every year, up to 10 million people visit the doctor for UTI symptoms.
+Urinary tract infections (UTIs) happen when bacteria grow in part of your urinary system.
+Infections are extremely common: every year, up to 10 million people visit the doctor for UTI symptoms.

-Anyone can get a UTI, but women are at higher risk because women’s urethras are shorter, making it easier for bacteria to travel to the urinary tract.
+Anyone can get a UTI, but women are at higher risk because women’s urethras are shorter and closer to the anus, making it easier for bacteria to travel to the urinary tract.